-$$n_g^ \approx \frac{\lambda}{2\pi R{56}\Delta\varphi} \approx \frac{0.23m}{2\pi \cdot 0.11m \cdot 0.07} \approx 5.$$ (24) SIMULATION We start ASTRA simulations with a particle distribution at the cathode.
+$$n_g^ \approx \frac{\lambda}{2\pi R{56}\Delta\varphi} \approx \frac{0.23m}{2\pi \cdot 0.11m \cdot 0.07} \approx 5$$ .
+(17) SIMULATION We start ASTRA simulations with a particle distribution at the cathode.
 The beam is modeled with the uniform distribution in the transversal plane with radius 0.8 mm.
 This means the laser spot is with hard edges.
 Longitudinal distribution is defined by the form of the laser pulse and cathode response time.
 In the model we assume 15 ps flattop laser pulse with 2 ps rise and decay time.
 The phase of the gun cavity is adjusted to achieve small longitudinal decompression (15°).
 The phase influences the transversal focusing in the RF field and correlated energy spread after the gun.
 In our case the transversal beam size after the gun is large and aberrations in the solenoid give relatively large slice emittance which is hard to compensate further, therefore, low aberration solenoid design is necessary.

+Figure 2: Draft of injector.

 The dogleg merger (fig 2.) was chosen because it is the simplest variant with necessary parameters.
-It has $R{56}{\approx}11$ cm.
+It has $R{56} \approx 11$ cm.
 As described in previous sections, this simplifies bunch compression.
 Phases in the booster cavities are set approximately 20° off crest to achieve necessary energy chirp.
-This phase is larger, than necessary for this bunch length.
-Therefore, nonlinearity of RF fields (cos-like dependence of the energy on the longitudinal coordinate s) does not limit the bunch compression.

-Figure 2: Draft of the injector and a part of the recirculator ring.

-Final rms bunch length is set in this case to approx 0.55 mm.
-A higher compression demands the peak current of over 20 A, which is too high for a 7 MeV bunch.
 The bunch starts with 1 mm rms length after the gun and expands to 1.7 mm at the beginning of the booster due to positive correlated energy spread (energy at the head is higher) and a time-of-flight debunching in a free space.
 The acceleration in the booster reverses the sign of the correlated energy spread and the bunch is compressed slightly in the drift.
 The main compression is in the second dipole of the dogleg, but the bunch length decreases further up to the linac.
-The strengths of 4 quadrupoles between the booster and the merger and 4 quadrupoles between the merger and the linac are optimized by the dedicated code to provide 2D-emittance compensation and minimize β -functions at the end of the linac (fig. 3).
+Final rms bunch length is set in this case to ≈ 0.55 mm.
+A higher compression demands the peak current of over 20 A, which is too high for a 7 MeV bunch.
+The strengths of 4 quadrupoles between the booster and the merger and 4 quadrupoles between the merger and the linac are optimized by the special code to provide 2D-emittance compensation and minimize β -functions at the end of the linac (fig. 3).

-Figure 3: Slices transversal phase spaces after the linac without adjustment of the dispersion at the end of the merger.
+Figure 3: Slices transversal phase spaces after the linac with achromatic merger.
 Two quadrupoles inside the merger are adjusted to compensate the linear part of the particle offset due to the longitudinal space charge (fig. 4).
-The dispersion and its derivative at the end of the merger in this case are about 2 cm and $2 \cdot 10^{-2}$ correspondingly.
-Emittance growth due to this is negligible, if bunch to bunch energy fluctuation in SC booster is lower than 10^{-3} .

 Figure 4: Slices transversal phase spaces after the linac with adjusted dispersion at the end of the merger.

+In this regime all linear space charge affects on transversal emittance are compensated.

-Table 1: Beam parameters from the injector.
+Table 1: Beam Parameters From the Injector

 Beam energy 7 MeV

 Max average beam current 100 mA

 Bunch charge 77 pC

 Longitudinal emittance 5 keV·mm

 Bunch rms length 2 ps

 Transversal normalized emittances, $\varepsilon_x/\varepsilon_y$ 1/0.7 mm·mrad

 Beam transversal output rms size 1 mm

 REFERENCES

 - [1] S.V.
 Miginsky.
 Emittance compensation of elliptical beam.
 NIM A 603 (2009), pp 32-34.

 - [2] S.V.
 Miginsky.
 Space charge effects, coherence of charge oscillation, and emittance.
 Technical Physics, 2008.
 Vol. 78, No9, pp. 96-106.

 - [3] S.V.
 Miginsky.
 Scope of the locally cold beam model.
 NIM A 603 (2009), pp 28-31.

-ISBN 978-3-95450-117-5